LudgerHentschel/unifiedig/docs/how-it-works.md

 at a larger path-grid resolution.

 ## Output semantics

+For classification, the explained quantity is a score contrast.
+Sigmoid and softmax links change the derivatives along the path and therefore the function being attributed.
+The [classification guide](classification.md) derives this difference and explains centering, baseline calibration, and derived tree scores.

 Attributions are meaningful only after fixing the model output being decomposed.
 UnifiedIG uses explicit, consistent conventions: